SCAMPER

 Step 6: Put to another use

 Here, designers explore alternative uses or applications of the design or solution.
-They think about how they can repurpose the design or utilize it in different contexts or industries.
-This could be a powerful way to take an existing design and target new user segments or enter different markets with it.
+They think about how they can repurpose the design or use it in different contexts—or even industries.
+This could be a powerful way to take an existing design and target new user segments—or enter different markets with it.

-For example, a virtual reality headset for gaming can have another use in the healthcare industry.
+For example, a virtual reality headset for gaming might well have another use in the healthcare industry.
 Designers could transform its place so it could feature in immersive therapy sessions or medical training.

 Illustration showing the Put To Another Use part of SCAMPER.